syncfusion-content/angular-docs/angular/SunburstChart/DataLabel.md

 # Data Labels

 Sunburst data labels are used to display the data related to the segment.
 It helps to provide the information about the data points to the users.
-You can enable or disable the data labels by setting the `visible` property of the `datalabelsettings` to true as shown in the below code
+You can enable or disable the data labels by setting the `visible` property of the data label settings to true as shown in the below code

 {% highlight js %}